NyarukoDev/Scoop/README.md

 ## Types
 The valid data types are as follows:
-•	Double
+- DECIMAL
-•	Integer
+- INTEGER
-•	Boolean
+- BOOLEAN
-•	String
+- STRING
 Strings are limited to letters, numbers, spaces, and periods.
-There is a return type known as VOID to mark methods that do not return anything.
+There is a return type known as `VOID` to mark methods that do not return anything.
 ## Comments
 Commenting is possible in Scoop.
 A comment is any text surrounded by pairs of hyphens.
 Comments are ignored at compile-time.